Version: 1.0.78

 applanga updateSettingsfiles

-The above command will recursively check and update any Applanga Settings File if there are new versions found.
+The above command will recursively check and update any Applanga Settingsfile if there are new versions found.

 The following example shows the usage for a basic Laravel project with english set as base language.
-Note that Laravel uses a different Pattern for short keys than Applanga.
-In order to circumvent this issue a custom language mapping is set via the languageMap key
+Note that Laravel uses a different pattern for short keys than Applanga.
+In order to circumvent this issue, a custom language mapping is set via the languageMap key.

 {